mertcaralan/Valentines-Day/README.md

 # Valentines-Day 💖

 Celebrate Valentine's Day with an interactive heart animation and colorful effects!
-This project uses HTML, CSS, and JavaScript to create a fun and responsive experience.
+This project is a fun and responsive web application.

 ## Features
 - **Interactive Heart**: Grows on click.
 - **Random Backgrounds**: Vibrant colors with one button click.
 - **Pause & Play**: Toggle the heart's animation.

+## Technologies Used
+- **HTML5**: For the structure of the application.
+- **CSS3**: For styling and animations.
+- **JavaScript (ES6)**: For interactivity and dynamic content.
+- **jQuery**: Simplified DOM manipulation and event handling.

 ## Project Structure
 - `heart.jpg`: The heart image.
 - `index.html`: Main HTML file.
-- `index.js`: JavaScript for interactivity.
+- `index.js`: JavaScript (with jQuery) for interactivity.
 - `style.css`: Styling and animations.

 ## How to Run